GeoscienceAustralia/ptha/propagation/SWALS/README.md

 SWALS includes a unit test suite in [tests/unit_tests](tests/unit_tests).
-These are most useful for ensuring that your install is working, and to help us avoid accidently breaking features as the code evolves.
+These are most useful for ensuring that your install is working, and to help us avoid accidentally breaking features as the code evolves.
 When trying to install SWALS, the first thing to do is try to compile and successfully run the unit tests.

 It also ships with some analytical tests, including: